What Determines the Value of a Traumatic Brain Injury Claim?

 It’s no secret that public awareness of TBIs is at an all-time high due to the issues related to concussions and the National Football League.
 And with that awareness, people are more knowledgeable when it comes to liability regarding these types of injuries.
 If you or someone you love has suffered a TBI that was caused by third-party negligence, you may be entitled to compensation for medical bills, pain and suffering and loss of income.

-But to ensure that you obtain rightful compensation, you need to hire an experienced law firm, such as the team at Leifer Law.
+But to ensure that you obtain rightful compensation, you need to hire an experienced law firm, such as the team at Leifer & Ramirez.
 We have spent years handling these types of claims, and we understand the complexities involved in pursuing legal action for negligence.
 Please call us today at 561-660-9421 for a free legal consultation.